A Top-Level View of Computer Function and Interconnection

 Terms

-• Fetch: copy data from memory to IR (Instruction Register)
+- Fetch: copy data from memory

 - At the beginning of each instruction cycle the processor fetches an instruction from memory